How Much Does Inbound Marketing Cost? [WEBINAR]

 So planning and management.
 We've got a blog post that takes you right through how to create a digital marketing strategy.
 Optimising your website copy.
 We've got a blog post that takes you through how to build SEO into your website.
 How to write a great blog post.
 We've got a blog post that tells you how to write the perfect blog post.
 It also takes you through some examples of guides that you might want to use.
 So that...
 I've dropped my clicker!
 Sorry about that.
 So that is all of the guides that you can get from us.
 I would suggest go and look at articles that you can find on moz.com, on Search Engine Land.
 Those are two trusted sites that we use an awful lot for researching.
 One of our competitors is called Distilled.
 They're awesome.
 They're primarily SEO.
 I don't think they think we're a competitor.
 We think they're kind of amazing.
 So we'd like to be like them, but they've got a really good university that you should go and check out.
 If you really want to drill into all of this stuff and not just get one side of the story, that Noisy Little Monkey can give you, check out Moz, check out Search Engine Land, check out Distilled, go along to something like BrightonSEO, come to Digital Gaggle, which is one of the conferences we run.
 I'll put all of those links in our email.

 To do a video like this, you want to use Soapbox.
 I think at the time of writing it was free or at least very low cost.
 I think we pay £150 a year to produce videos like this, which is basically PowerPoint on my screen, a camera there and then I just talk at this and click through with my clicker, which I try not to drop.
 MailChimp has a level of marketing automation.
 I really liked MailChimp because it's got a monkey in the logo, but you can use something like Campaign Monitor or Dotmailer.
 They are able to do a certain amount of automation.
 It is not the sort of automation that you'll get with a proper CRM.
 And we'll come to that in a second.
 Social media scheduling tools.
 I'd use something like Buffer, that's really good or Hootsuite.
 If you've got a bit more budget, you can use something like Sprout Social.
 It's a bit big, it gets a bit enterprise pricey.
 So Buffer and Hootsuite are either very inexpensive or free if you're just doing it for one business.
 The CRM that you might want to use, there's a free one from HubSpot.
-We're a platinum partner for HubSpot, so we can help you out as that grows or something like Zoho is also free.
+We're a Diamond Partner for HubSpot, so we can help you out as that grows or something like Zoho is also free.
 Both of those have an element of marketing automation in their free, but actually, probably, you want to combine it with something like MailChimp.
 If you're trying to keep costs really, really low, get your website built on WordPress.
 It's like most of the websites you see in the world, not most of them, 17 to 20% of the websites you see are built on WordPress.
 So get your website built on that because pretty much any web developer in the UK certainly can help you rebuild it later on when it needs updating because most people want to update their websites between every two and five years.
 I host our websites when we were doing a proof of concept for our clients on something called SiteGround.
 It's really inexpensive.
 Hosting maybe 100 quid.
 All of those prices add up to £288 at the time of writing.
 They will fluctuate.
 But that should be it.

 I want to remind you that if you're doing this, you want to be producing enough content to get that flywheel going.
 And this is going to sound like hard work if you're beginning to run a business or you've just created a start-up.
 You've got so much other stuff going on that you don't want to market it or you don't have time.
 And this is where you're putting in the long hours in the evenings and all of that kind of stuff.
 You need to be doing four to five blog posts a month, one a week, because you really got to start and hit the ground.
 And you need Google to see what a useful resource you are.
 And at the moment, if you've only got four or five pages, maybe even 20 pages on your website and your blogging once a month, it's not enough.
 You need to be blogging four or five times a month to get that content that is comprehensive enough to begin to answer your client's questions.
 And if you follow a couple of those blog posts from Noisy Little Monkey, you'd also be able to understand how you can find questions that your clients, potential clients are asking of Google, how you can find those questions, how you can target them and how you can see how competitive they are and then deploy that and you'll be able to start driving traffic inbound to your website.